 Table of Contents:

 What is Moon Sand?

 The best phrase that describes this sand is “moldable sand”.
-When compared to play-dough and clay, it is much easier to mold, and hence is great for babies and toddlers who haven’t got strong hands.
+When compared to play-dough and clay, it is much easier to mould, and hence is great for babies and toddlers who haven’t got strong hands.

 Quick Tip: Sensorial activities offer great learning and cognitive advantages to young children.
 Make sure to include a variety of sensorial activities like Oobleck, Kinetic Sand in your child’s play routine.